oktadev/okta-blog/_source/_posts/2021-08-05-libsodium-encryption-go-python.md

 Although there are several Python and Go cryptography libraries, it is primarily a matter of personal choice which one to use.
 One advantage of `libsodium` is that it is available for many languages.

-Today, we will use `libsodium` for Python to encrypt messages and decrypt them using `libsodium` in Go.
+Today, we will use `libsodium` in Python to encrypt messages and decrypt them using `libsodium` in Go.
 Let's get started!

 **NOTE**: You can find the code for this project on [GitHub](https://github.com/oktadev/python-go-libsodium-example.git).